 How to Make Shapes with Colorful Feathers

-Learning shapes is fun with colorful feathers.
+Learning shapes is fun for preschoolers with colorful feathers.
 This simple activity is easy to provide with the free printable shape templates included in the post.
 Help kids learn to recognize and name basic shapes with this hands-on activity.

 Privacy and Disclosure